×

 120GB

-One vCPU is equivalent to one physical core when simultaneous multithreading (SMT), or Hyper-Threading, is not enabled.
-When enabled, use the following formula to calculate the corresponding ratio:
+One vCPU equals one physical core.
+However, if you enable simultaneous multithreading (SMT), or Hyper-Threading, use the following formula to calculate the number of vCPUs that represent one physical core:

 • (threads per core × cores) × sockets = vCPUs